We felt it was time to sit down and share our story of parental alienation, from it’s inception:

-Just a quick update: it’s now 2017 and we’ve learned from various genealogists that our alienating parent has continued to add non-genealogical comments under my deceased father’s name on a number of genealogy websites.
+In 2017, we learned from various sources that our alienating parent continued to add non-genealogical comments under my deceased father’s name on a number of genealogy websites.
 Because that’s where they belong, right? 🙂

 I’m sure she would add her comments under my name, or my husband’s name, but on genealogy websites, information about living people cannot be shown.
 So our alienating parent leaves her comments under entries for deceased people — my father, among many others.
 She even has a link to her blog about us posted under my father-in-law’s father’s name.
 Now that the targeted parent is gone, I’m sure it will only be a matter of time before she starts posting her personal comments and observations under his name.

 If nothing else, we’ve learned from writing this blog about some of the ways to deal with a narcissistic ex-spouse: limit communication, disengage from conflict and don’t take it personally.